Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 		</tr>
         <tr>
 			<td>How to use</td>
 			<td>This term is used to report both sampling area (in metric units) and duration of sampling time.
 Report duration of passive sampling time in hours or decimals of hours.
 Report duration of active sampling time in person-hours (i.e., the amount of work done by one person in one hour) or decimals of person-hours.
 If reporting both sampling area and duration of sampling time, separate them with space vertical bar space ( | ); this separator is used throughout the Darwin Core standard to concatenate multiple entries in a cell.
-Use dwc:eventDate to report the start and end times of sampling.</td>
+Use <b>dwc:eventDate</b> to report the start and end times of sampling.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>
 			<td><ul class="list-group list-group-flush">
 			<li class="list-group-item">100 m transect, 1 ha, 100m2</li>
-				<ul><li class="list-group-item">For reporting amount of area sampled </li>
+				<ul><li class="list-group-item">For reporting amount of area sampled.</li>
 				</ul>
 			<li class="list-group-item">6 hours, 24 hours</li>
-				<ul><li class="list-group-item">When recording duration of passive sampling</li>
+				<ul><li class="list-group-item">When recording duration of passive sampling.</li>
 				</ul>
 			<li class="list-group-item">0.6 person-hours</li>
-				<ul><li class="list-group-item">Total time spent active sampling in person-hours; in this case, 2 people each spent 20 minutes surveying live bees</li>
+				<ul><li class="list-group-item">Total time spent active sampling in person-hours; in this case, 2 people each spent 20 minutes surveying live bees.</li>
 				</ul>
 			<li class="list-group-item">0.25 person-hours</li>
-				<ul><li class="list-group-item">Total time spent active sampling in person-hours; in this case, 1 person spent 15 minutes netting</li>
+				<ul><li class="list-group-item">Total time spent active sampling in person-hours; in this case, 1 person spent 15 minutes netting.</li>
 				</ul>
 			<li class="list-group-item">0.5 ha plot | 0.5 hours</li>
-				<ul><li class="list-group-item">Recording both area sampled and duration of passive sampling time</li>
+				<ul><li class="list-group-item">Recording both area sampled and duration of passive sampling time.</li>
 				</ul>
 				</ul></td>
 		</tr>